cadebryant/theragraf/README.md

 **TheraGraf** is an open-source, agentic clinical documentation engine designed to eliminate the "paperwork tax" for occupational therapists, physical therapists, and mental health practitioners.

-Built with a privacy-first philosophy, TheraGraf uses a **Bring-Your-Own-Key (BYOK)** architecture to ensure your patient data never touches shared servers — you maintain full control of your clinical records by deploying entirely within your own Azure subscription.
+Built with a privacy-first philosophy, TheraGraf is architected to deploy entirely within your own Azure subscription using your own AI resources — ensuring patient data never touches shared servers and you maintain full control of your clinical records.

+> **⚠️ Important Note on Deployment:** The infrastructure-as-code files in this repository (`infra/parameters/*.bicepparam`) contain references to the author's specific Azure resources (OpenAI account, Language service, tenant ID, etc.).
+These are provided as a working reference implementation. **To deploy TheraGraf to your own Azure subscription, you must customize these parameter files** to point to your own pre-created Azure resources.
+See the [Azure Deployment](#azure-deployment) section for details.

 ---